kavinbharathii/nerdtree/README.md

 <h1>Commands:</h1>

 ```
-    "-v    : shows the current version of nerdtree",
+    -v    : shows the current version of nerdtree
-    "-dev  : shows the developers of nerdtree",
+    -dev  : shows the developers of nerdtree
-    "-help : displays the commands necessary to work with nerdtree",
+    -help : displays the commands necessary to work with nerdtree
-    "-el   : list all directories with sub directories",
+    -el   : list all directories with sub directories
-    "-web  : output the github repo for nerdtree project",
+    -web  : output the github repo for nerdtree project
-    "-loc  : output the full path to the argument (file_name) if present in the cwd or in the dirs in cwd"
+    -loc  : output the full path to the argument (file_name) if present in the cwd or in the dirs in cwd
 ```

 <h1>Examples:</h1>